tendermint/tendermint/CONTRIBUTING.md

 software.

 Since some dependencies are not under our control, a third party may break our build, in which case we can fall back on `go mod tidy`.
-Even for dependencies under our control, dep helps us to keep multiple repos in sync as they evolve.
+Even for dependencies under our control, go helps us to keep multiple repos in sync as they evolve.
 Anything with an executable, such as apps, tools, and the core, should use dep.

-Run `dep status` to get a list of vendor dependencies that may not be up-to-date.
+Run `go list -u -m all` to get a list of dependencies that may not be up-to-date.

 When updating dependencies, please only update the particular dependencies you need.
-Instead of running `dep ensure -update`, which will update anything, specify exactly the dependency you want to update, eg.
+Instead of running `go get -u=patch`, which will update anything, specify exactly the dependency you want to update, eg.
-`dep ensure -update github.com/tendermint/go-amino`.
+`GO111MODULE=on go get -u github.com/tendermint/go-amino@master`.

 ## Vagrant